georgexyz19/georgexyz.com/content/posts/home-file-sharing-with-raspberry-pi.md

 5. Even though it is possible to setup the Pi without a monitor, it is much easier to connect it to monitor and do initial setup.
 6. The network drive speed is not so fast and it is between 0.5M/s to 2M/s.
-   But it is good enough for me to share files among computers and my phone.
+   But it is good enough for sharing files among home computers and my phone.
 7. Android file manager app *Cx File Explorer* can access network drive with SMB protocol.
 8. Use address `\\raspberrypi` in Windows and `smb://raspberrypi` in Linux